meteor/meteor/CONTRIBUTING.md

 ### Finding work

 Are you new here?
-Please check our issues `good-for-first-contribution`: [core](https://github.com/meteor/meteor/labels/good-for-first-contribution), [docs](https://github.com/meteor/docs/labels/good-for-first-contribution), [guide](https://github.com/meteor/guide/labels/good-for-first-contribution).
+Please check our issues `good-first-issue`: [core](https://github.com/meteor/meteor/labels/good%20first%20issue), [docs](https://github.com/meteor/docs/labels/good%20first%20issue), [guide](https://github.com/meteor/guide/labels/good%20first%20issue).

-We curate specific issues that would make great pull requests for community contributors by applying the `pull-requests-encouraged` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aopen+is%3Aissue+label%3Apull-requests-encouraged) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aopen+is%3Aissue+label%3Apull-requests-encouraged)).
+We curate specific issues that would make great pull requests for community contributors by applying the `ready` label.

-Issues which *also* have the `Stage:Confirmed` label ([bugs](https://github.com/meteor/meteor/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed) / [feature requests](https://github.com/meteor/meteor-feature-requests/issues?q=is%3Aissue%20is%3Aopen%20label%3Apull-requests-encouraged%20label%3Aconfirmed)) are considered to have their details clear enough to begin working on.
+Any issue which does not have the `ready` label still requires discussion on implementation details but input and positive commentary is welcome!
+Any pull request opened on an issue which is not `confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `ready` issue.

-Any issue which does not have the `Stage:Confirmed` label still requires discussion on implementation details but input and positive commentary is welcome!
-Any pull request opened on an issue which is not `Stage:Confirmed` is still welcome, however the pull-request is more likely to be sent back for reworking than a `Stage:Confirmed` issue.
 If in doubt about the best way to implement something, please create additional conversation on the issue.
-You can also reach Filipe Névola (Meteor Developer Evangelist, @FilipeNevola) and he will help you to find something interesting to work on.
+You can also reach one of the [core committers](https://github.com/meteor/meteor/blob/devel/CONTRIBUTING.md#core-committer) and they will help you to find something interesting to work on.

 ### Project roles